“A musical seed was planted & the course of my life was set”

 Charlie debuted his country songs opening for Charles “Chip” Esten, best known as lead guitarist Deacon Claybourne on the TV show “Nashville” on CMT at the Mountain Dew-Country and Bluegrass Series.

-As of recent, Charlie and his band returned to the Greenwich Town Party 2018 Stage to open up for 18 time Grammy Winner, three-time Rock and Roll Hall of Famer and one of the best-known guitarists of all time Eric Clapton.
+Charlie and his band returned to the Greenwich Town Party 2018 Stage to open up for 18 time Grammy Winner, three-time Rock and Roll Hall of Famer and one of the best-known guitarists of all time Eric Clapton.
 A show that sold out in 3 minutes.
 Also on the bill was Tedeschi Trucks Band, Preservation Hall Jazz Band and Trout Steak Revival.